xden/xden.github.io/_posts/2016-10-05-generalized-set-action.md

 ---
-title: "Generalized Set Action for Redux Reducer"
+title: Generalized Set Action for Redux Reducer
+published: true
 ---

-When I was writing a reducer for a user profile form several days ago.
+When I was writing a redux reducer for a user profile form.
 The code I wrote was:

 ```javascript
 switch (action.type) {